genix6760/bitpy-botpy-your-computer-is-now-my-property/README.md

 takes a sreen shot

+and it starts with a fake Windows error screen so they don't get too suspicious

 and then sends it to your discord webhook

 Do not use this for nefarious actions and I'm not responsible for your actions